 At Kairos, we personalize learning to meet you where you're at.
 That means, everyone's day will look a little different (just like in college).
 That said, everyone takes part in the same components of a high-quality education.

 Courses

 Courses include English, History, Science, and Math.
-Each course is year-long and includes 2-3 components.
+Each course is year-long and includes 2-3 components: Focus Areas, Projects and for math, Concept Units.